elkhorn-heavy/walkthroughs/RingZer0/challenges/27/README.md

 });
 ```

-There flaws in this page are:

-1. The username `admin` is stored in the web page itself, so it is visible to
-   anyone who looks at the source code
-2. The password is hidden by the `String.fromCharCode()` function, but again it
-   is visible to anyone who looks at the source code
-3. Checking the username and password is done in the web page code.
-This is a
-   big mistake.
-Checking credentials should be done in the web server, so that
-   nothing is visible to the user.

-## Decoding the Secret
+## Solving the Challenge

-The solution to this challenge is to figure out the `String.fromCharCode()`
+The solution to this challenge is to figure out the value returned by the
-function that is hiding the password.
-The Mozilla Developer Network (MDN)
+`String.fromCharCode()` function that is hiding the password.
+The Mozilla
-documentation is a great place for all things JavaScript.
+Developer Network (MDN) documentation is a great place for all things
+JavaScript.
 It says:

 > The String.fromCharCode() static method returns a string created from the
 > specified sequence of UTF-16 code units.

 As with most documentation, a certain level of prior knowledge is needed, and
 this is no exception: what is a "UTF-16 code unit"?
-That's not very helpful
+That's not a very helpful
-information.
-The simple (and limited, and not entirely correct) explanation is
+explanation!
+The simple (and _limited_, and _not entirely correct_) explanation
-that it can be ASCII values.
+is that it can be ASCII values.
 ASCII maps letters to number values.
-For example,
+For
-the letter `A` has a decimal ASCII value of `65`, or `0x41` in hexadecimal.
+example, the letter `J` has a decimal ASCII value of `74`.

 In other words, the password has been encoded to number values, but those values
 are easily reversed back to the letters they represent.
 The password is encoded